johnnysmith1984/mac/README.md

 before modifying the MAC, and sets it back up once the desired changes have been applied.
 Designed with ease of use in mind, accomplished as easily as I could.

-I added a hidden easter egg 0 option just kinda messing around, and it has turned out to be pretty useful.
-Its basically a MAC preset.
-By default it changes your MAC to a Nintendo MAC, but you can easily replace that MAC with a MAC of your choosing.
-Or better yet, copy the whole zero option in the script, paste it on the line directly above what you just copied, change the 0 to a number or string of your choosing (except 0-7).
-Stick a MAC you like in there and BOOM!(RIP Madden) Repeat the process to create MAC presets till your hearts content.
-Im not sure I described that well, but I have faith in you.

                                 ~#AKA#~

 P.S.
 Just a side note, if your OS is set up to change your MAC automatically,